 2. High-tech kitchens

 Like phones and TVs, kitchens are getting smart this year.
-From kettles that can be boiled remotely via an app and coffee machines that will have your morning espresso ready and waiting, to fridges that make your shopping list for you, 2017 looks set to be the year of the smart appliance.
+Kettles that can be boiled remotely via an app.
+Coffee machines that have your morning espresso ready and waiting.
+Even fridges that make your shopping list for you, 2017 looks set to be the year of the smart appliance.
 Treat yourself to a new gadget and pair it with High Gloss doors for a futuristic look.

 3. Kitchen islands

-Again, this is a feature that has been popular for a few years now, but previously, islands have been reserved for spacious kitchens.
-It is possible to fit an island into a smaller room - it just requires a bit of creative thinking.
+Again, this is a feature that has been popular for a few years now.
+Previously reserved for spacious kitchens, it is now possible to fit an island into a smaller room.
+It just requires a bit of creative thinking.
 An island unit with integrated storage means you get extra space for food prep, as well an other home for your pots and pans.
 Consider fitting dark-coloured doors on a central island and pale doors on your wall units for an eye-catching contrast.

-Copper accents are a great way to add a little warmth to a monochrome or grey kitchen.
-Copper is also a great alternative to the usual chrome and stainless steel fixtures and fittings.
+Copper accents such as handles are a great way to add a little warmth to a monochrome or grey kitchen.
+It's also a great alternative to the usual chrome and stainless steel fixtures and fittings.
 If you don't want to invest in copper taps or light fittings (for example), a copper kettle or some pans will add a splash of colour to the room.

 The official colour of the year - according to colour experts Pantone - is a fresh, slightly yellow green.
 Lighter than grass green, softer than lime green, it would make a great colour for the kitchen.
 Pair darker-toned doors like Anthracite with areas of green paint for a bold, striking look.
-Or consider our Sage Green doors to give the room an airy, spring-like feel.
+Or consider our Green Kitchen Doors to give the room an airy, spring-like feel.